7 Healthy, Grain-Free Wrap Recipes That Swap Vegetables for Bread

 7. Collard Wraps with Black Bean, Chicken, and Avocado

-You could easily just take your typical turkey sandwich fixings and wrap them up with kale or collard greens for a great fiber and vitamin K boost, but in this collard wrap, we get a little more creative by leaning toward the burrito end of the wrap spectrum and incorporating southwestern components such as black beans, red pepper, and avocado.
+You could easily just take your typical turkey sandwich fixings and wrap them up with kale or collard greens for a great fiber and vitamin K boost, but in this grain-free wrap, we get a little more creative by leaning toward the burrito end of the wrap spectrum and incorporating southwestern components such as black beans, red pepper, and avocado.
 This recipe utilizes sliced deli chicken, but if summer has inspired you to grill up a storm lately, leftover barbecued chicken would amplify the fun and flavor even more (and doesn’t contain nitrates).

 Good food brings people together.
 So do good emails.